 Mr. Reichman also represents the estates of well-known authors and artists, and handles the intellectual property aspects of merger, acquisition and financing transactions, including the analysis and evaluation of intellectual property portfolios.

 In a highly publicized case, Mr. Reichman successfully defended the Panamerican School of Travel in a trademark infringement action brought by Pan American World Airways.
 In another widely noted case, Mr. Reichman successfully represented the Joseph Campbell Foundation in a right of publicity suit over unauthorized use of the late scholar’s name in a mythology book.

-Mr. Reichman is a member of the Advisory Board of Bloomberg BNA's Patent, Trademark and Copyright Journal.
-He has written on copyright, trademark and publicity law topics, and has lectured for such organizations as The National Academy of Television Arts and Sciences, Columbia University School of Law, Columbia University School of Fine Arts, Volunteer Lawyers for the Arts, and the Institute for International Research.
-He has taught entertainment licensing as an adjunct professor at New York Law School, and has been interviewed by such prominent media outlets as The New York Times, Dateline NBC, New York Newsday, and the NPR radio program Soundcheck.
+Mr. Reichman is a member of the Advisory Board of Bloomberg BNA's Patent, Trademark and Copyright Journal and The Licensing Journal.
+He has written on copyright, trademark and publicity law topics, and lectured for such organizations as The National Academy of Television Arts and Sciences, Columbia University School of Law, Columbia University School of Fine Arts, Volunteer Lawyers for the Arts, and the Institute for International Research.
+He has taught entertainment licensing as an adjunct professor at New York Law School, and been interviewed by such prominent media outlets as The New York Times, Dateline NBC, and New York Newsday.
+He is a regular commentator on copyright and trademark law topics for the NPR radio program Soundcheck.